 - Add the user to the "wheel" group on the SFTP server

 - Have another system administrator who already has key based authentication, temporarily turn on "PasswordAuthentication yes" in the

 sshd_configfile and restart

 - Have the new system administrator run

-ssh-copy-idusing his/her password to copy the ssh key to the server.
+ssh-copy-idusing their password to copy the ssh key to the server.

-This is the author's favorite.
-It uses a system administrator which already has key-based access and a script that must be run with
+This process uses a system administrator that already has key-based access and a script that must run with

 bash [script-name] to accomplish the same thing as "Solution Two" above:

 sshd_configfile and remove the remarked-out line that looks like this:

 #PasswordAuthentication no. This line is documenting the process of turning password authentication off, but it will get in the way of the script below, because our script will look for the first occurrence of